JanM321/esphome-lg-controller/README.md

 This controller is written to be the main/only wired controller connected to the AC.
 LG calls this the "master" controller.
 I haven't tested connecting a second controller in slave mode.

 Wired controllers using the new protocol are 'dumb' in that they only send and receive settings and current temperature.
 The HVAC unit decides when to start/stop active cooling/heating etc based on this.
 That said, it should be possible to use a fake temperature sensor to influence this behavior but I haven't tested this.

-The LG ThinQ app and (IR) remote control still work.
-The AC unit will synchronize settings with the wired controller.

 See [protocol.md](protocol.md) for notes on the protocol based on reverse engineering behavior of the PREMTB001 controller.